 How do you sell yourself to clients?
 What do you do well that’s unique from other businesses in the market?
 In order to explain this to prospective clients, you need to clearly understand your unique strengths.
 Our strengths aren’t always apparent to ourselves, so you have to do some strategic thinking.

 Examine Your Experience

 Go over your experience working in this area.
 Where have you spent the greatest time working?
 Whatever you’ve done most is probably something you’re good at.
 You’ve accumulated knowledge and expertise by doing it.
-If you are anything like me you will be constantly learning new things within that area, levelling up and making sure you are head and shoulders above anyone else in your industry.
+If you are anything like me you will be constantly learning new things within that area, leveling up and making sure you are head and shoulders above anyone else in your industry.

-As an example we have been creating and delivering courses for over 15 years and we are still improving and taking our training to the next level, we don't just know how to create and deliver courses we are experts at this.
+As an example, we have been creating and delivering courses for over 15 years and we are still improving and taking our training to the next level, we don't just know how to create and deliver courses we are experts at this.
 Our experience is not only in the time we have spent doing this, it's the 1000's of customers that go through our training academy, the customers we have coached through to producing their own training courses and academies.